mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M1/Shakhomirov_S2_LP4_M1.md

-## Deploy AWS Lambda for extraction pipes with AWS Cloudformation
+## Deploy AWS Lambda for data extraction (PayPal data connector) with AWS Cloudformation**

-**Objective**
+## **Objective**

-* You would want to create a new Cloudformation stack containing two AWS Lambda functions for data extraction.
+* You would want to create a new Cloudformation stack with AWS Lambda function for data extraction from PayPal reporting API.
-* You would would to deploy these microservices using AWS Cloudformation.
+* You would would to deploy this microservice using AWS Cloudformation.
-* Add IAM roles for these Lambdas and extra =esources, i.e. as S3 bucket.
+* Add IAM roles for this Lambda and extra resources, i.e. as S3 bucket, IAM roles, etc.

-**Why is this milestone important to the project?**
+## **Why is this milestone important to the project?**

-- This is an intro to AWS Cloudformation and how you describe your resources (Lmbdas, etc.) with AWS Cloudformation.
-Adding the second Lambda shows how you can simplify deployment and scale your resources easily across multiple accounts if needed.
+- This is an intro to **AWS Cloudformation** and how you describe your resources (Lambdas, etc.) with AWS Cloudformation stack files.
+Adding another Lambda shows how you can simplify deployment and scale your resources easily across multiple accounts if needed.
 - By adding just one resource (AWS Lambda function) you will learn how to do it with other resources, i.e. RDS or Dynamo.

-**Workflow**
+# **Workflow**

 # **[1].
-Create Cloudformation template for PayPal data connector (your first Lambda)**
+Create Cloudformation template for PayPal data connector (your Lambda)**

 ## [1.1].
 Create a new folder called `data-services`.